 Every corporation organized or registered under the laws of this state, or having income from Arkansas Code Section 26-51-201 (with the exception of those corporations exempted by Arkansas Code Section 26-51-303) must file an income tax return.
-Consolidated returns are permitted under certain conditions.
-D.I.S.C. and F.S.C.
-Corporations should use Form AR1100CT.
 Corporations must file Form AR1100S if:

-- (a) they elected to be taxed as an S Corporation within seventy-five(75) days of incorporation or doing business in Arkansas. - (b) they are considered to be a Subchapter S corporation with the IRS, the State of Arkansas accepted the election and the election remains in effect.
+- (a) they elected to be taxed as an S Corporation within seventyfive (75) days of incorporation or doing business in Arkansas. - (b) they are considered to be a Subchapter S corporation with the IRS, the State of Arkansas accepted the election and the election remains in effect.

 Corporations filing a Composite Return must file on an AR1000CR and file it with the Individual Income Tax Section.
-If you have questions regarding Composite returns, you can reach the Individual Tax Section at (501) 682-1100 or www.dfa.arkansas.gov/.
+If you have questions regarding Composite returns, you can reach the Individual Tax Section at (501) 682-1100 or www.dfa.arkansas.gov.
+(ACA 26-51-919)